Flavor That Holds Up in Gummies

 3. Base notes (the lingering impression: sweetness, acidity curve, mouthfeel)

-In practice, that may mean using more than one flavor fraction (for example, a blend that supports aroma impact and mid-palate character), then protecting the most volatile portion with smarter processing rather than heavier dosing.
+That may mean using more than one flavor fraction—for example, a blend that supports aroma impact and mid-palate character—then protecting the most volatile portion with smarter processing rather than heavier dosing.

 Technique #4: Use acid like a flavor tool, not a blunt instrument

 Acid does more than make gummies sour.
-It shapes fruit identity, lifts aromatics, and can reduce the perception of heaviness.
-It’s also one of the easiest ways to improve “brightness” without pushing flavor load higher.
+It shapes fruit identity, lifts aromatics, and reduces the perception of heaviness.
+It’s also one of the easiest ways to boost brightness without cranking up flavor load.

 Split-acid systems